 Ceres holds an annual two-day conference in Boston where participants are taught how various business sectors can effectively adapt to the sustainability challenges of the 21st century.

-See Related: 7 ESG Investing Trends for 2021
+See Related: 7 ESG Investing Trends

-Social impact examples are often derived from organizations, institutions, world leaders, and governmental policy initiatives but the truth is, anyone can make a positive social impact on the world.
+Social impact examples are often derived from organizations, institutions, world leaders, and governmental policy initiatives but the truth is, that anyone can make a positive social impact on the world.

 Here are a few ways you can make your presence felt and make a positive contribution to the global good.